-The Clinical Immunology Lab at Nemours/Alfred I. duPont Hospital for Children provides a wide range of pediatric land clinical lab services.
+The Clinical Immunology Lab at Nemours Children’s Hospital, Delaware provides a wide range of pediatric clinical lab services.
 We conduct diagnostic tests related to autoimmune disorders and research focused on the study of infectious and inflammatory diseases that affect pediatric patient populations.

-Paul T. Fawcett, PhD: Dr. Fawcett has been the head of the research and clinical immunology laboratories since 1986.
+Paul T. Fawcett, PhD, has been the head of the research and clinical immunology laboratories since 1986.
 In addition, he serves as Chair of the IACUC and is a member of the IRB.

 Our CAP-certified pediatric lab specializes in the serologic detection of Lyme disease and autoimmune disorders.
-Diagnostic testing services may be requested by physicians and are provided at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Delaware.
+Diagnostic testing services may be requested by physicians and are provided at Nemours Children’s Hospital, Delaware.

-The immunofluorescence ANA assay (Antibodies, Inc) utilizes the method considered the gold standard for ANA testing by the American College of Rheumatology; circulating autoantibodies reactive with nuclear antigens of HEp-2 cells are detected.
-Unlike multiplex or ELISA assays, the HEp-2 cell substrate provides 100-150 possible autoantigens to detect ANAs with greater sensitivity than the solid phase assays.1, 2
+The immunofluorescence ANA assay (Antibodies, Inc) utilizes the method considered the gold standard for ANA testing by the American College of Rheumatology: detecting circulating autoantibodies reactive with nuclear antigens of HEp-2 cells.
+Unlike multiplex or ELISA assays, the HEp-2 cell substrate provides 100-150 possible autoantigens to detect ANAs with greater sensitivity than the solid phase assays.1,2

 The ANCA assay (INOVA) detects the presence of IgG antibodies that bind to human neutrophil antigens using direct immunofluorescence.¹,² Screening all samples with ethanol fixed slides allows ANCA reactivity to be separated into two diagnostically useful categories.
 The pattern and semiquantitative titer are reported.
 Current research indicates that two patterns may be clinically useful:

-A granular cytoplasmic pattern (cANCA) is a serologic marker in up to 96% of Wegener’s granulomatosis patients.
-This severe systemic vascular disease that causes irreversible injury to the kidneys and lungs presents with initial symptoms and biopsy findings that are frequently non-specific.
+A granular cytoplasmic pattern (cANCA) is a serologic marker in up to 96% of patients with granulomatosis with polyangiitis.
+This severe systemic vascular disease that causes irreversible injury to the kidneys and lungs presents with initial symptoms and biopsy findings that are frequently nonspecific.
 Early diagnosis and treatment can greatly improve renal outcome.
 The degree of reactivity of cANCA has been found to follow the disease course so repeat testing can be important in disease management.
 The antigenic specificity of this pattern is primarily serine protease 3 (PR3).